 Exterior Home Remodeling - Soffit

-Exterior soffit is the overhangs around the outside of a home including beneath the roof at the base of the
+Exterior soffit is the overhangs around the outside of a home including beneath the roof at the base of the exterior walls, underneath porches and below cantilevered parts of the house.
+Some soffit areas are functional and should promote intake of outside air and other parts should be sealed for better comfort and energy efficiency.

 Possible Soffit Pitfalls